udos86/ng-dynamic-forms/README.md

 ## Autocompletion

-Adding automatic completion features can be key factor to good user experience (especially on mobile devices) and should always be considered when designing forms.
+Adding automatic completion can be key factor to good user experience (especially on mobile devices) and should always be considered when designing forms.
 That's why ng2 Dynamic Forms keeps you covered here, as well!

 Following HTML5 [standard behavior](http://www.w3schools.com/tags/att_form_autocomplete.asp), the `autocomplete` attribute is always set to `on` for any `DynamicTextInputControl` by default.
-Nevertheless you can deactivate autocomplete altogether by simply switching the corresponding property to `off`:
+Nevertheless you can completely disable this feature by simply switching the corresponding property `off`:
 ```ts
 import {AUTOCOMPLETE_OFF} from "@ng2-dynamic-forms/core";